 - Always check the temperature gauge on the tractor while bush hogging.
 Weeds and small bits of branches can get sucked into the fan, and cause the radiator to overheat.
 If the tractor is getting too hot, stop brush hogging and allow it to cool down enough to remove the clogging debris.

 - Don’t let your dogs tag along on this farm chore.
 The rugged blades on the brush hog can throw debris a great distance and at a high speed.
-Even a tiny rock thrown free from the blades could cause serious injury or death to a dog, livestock, children, or farm helpers who are standing in the vicinity of the rotary cutters.
+Even a tiny rock thrown free from the blades could cause serious injury (or worse!) to a dog, livestock, children, or farm helpers who are standing in the vicinity of the rotary cutters.

-- The rear of the brush hog will swing out a lot more quickly than you might think when making a turn.
-Pay special attention to going around corners or near trees and fencing so avoid the cutting deck from being damaged or becoming wrapped around a corner post.
+- The rear of the brush hog will swing out a lot quicker than you might think when making a turn.
+Pay special attention to going around corners or near trees and fencing to avoid the cutting deck from being damaged or becoming wrapped around a corner post.

 Land Clearing Steps and Tools